bmcage/odes/docs/installation.rst

 And now you can start a python shell with scikits-odes (and numpy) ready for use.

-    nix-shell -I nixpkgs=~/nixpkgs \
+    nix-shell \
     -p python37Packages.scikits-odes \
     -p python37Packages.numpy \
     --run "python3"

-To prove that lapack is available (although the nix install will have run many tests to check this already):
+You can verify that lapack is available (although the nix install will have run many tests to check this already)), try the following python snippet in the interpreter:

+.. ::code
     import numpy as np
     from scikits.odes.odeint import odeint